-Max’s primary research focuses on the intersections between ideology and state power in 1930s Japan.
-He is currently working on a book manuscript entitled Ghost in the Machine: Imperial Ideology and Thought Reform in Interwar Japan, which analyzes the imperial state’s policies to ideologically rehabilitate ex-communists arrested under the Peace Preservation Law (Chianijihō).
-In addition to his research on the Peace Preservation Law apparatus, he has also written/presented on a wide-range of topics, including Japanese colonialism in Korea, Kyoto school philosophy, postwar theories of “ideological conversion” (tenkō),fascism as a global phenomenon as well as postcolonial theory and the question of historical difference.
+His primary research focuses on the intersections between imperial ideology and state power in 1930s Japan.
+He is currently working on a book manuscript entitled Ghost in the Machine: Imperial Ideology and Thought Reform in Interwar Japan, which analyzes the imperial state’s policies to ideologically rehabilitate incarcerated communists and anti-colonial activists in the Japanese Empire during the 1930s.
+In addition to his research on interwar thought reform policies, he has also written/presented on a wide-range of topics, including Japanese colonialism in Korea, postwar Japanese film, Kyoto school philosophy, fascism as a global phenomenon as well as postcolonial theory and the question of historical difference.
 He has received a number of grants and fellowships from the National Endowment for the Humanities (2016), the Japan Foundation (2015-16), the Northeast Asia Council of the AAS (2014), the Fulbright Program (2008-2010), among others.

 Article: “Crisis Ideology and the Articulation of Fascism in Interwar Japan: The 1938 Thought War Symposium,” Japan Forum Vol. 26, No. 4 (Dec 2014), pp. 462-485.

-Essay: “Tanabe Hajime as Storyteller; Or, Reading Philosophy as Metanoetics as Narrative” in Confronting Capital: Rethinking the Kyoto School, edited by Fabian Schaefer and Viren Murthy.
-(Submitted)
+Essay (under review): “Tanabe Hajime as Storyteller; Or, Reading Philosophy as Metanoetics as Narrative” in Confronting Capital: Rethinking the Kyoto School, edited by Fabian Schaefer and Viren Murthy.
+Under review at Brill

 Invited Talk: “Philosophical Conversion and the Displacement of History: An Unorthodox Reading of Tanabe Hajime’s Zangedō to shite no tetsugaku”, University of Tokyo Center for Philosophy, July 2013, http://utcp.c.u-tokyo.ac.jp/blog/2013/10/report-lecture-by-prof-max-war/...